Change Is Inevitable. Prepare for It Now.

 Make a Values-Driven Life Change

-Your once satisfying work may have lost its meaning because you’ve grown beyond your current position.
+Your once satisfying work may have lost its meaning because you've grown beyond your current position.
 Think about the person you are today and what you want out of life.
-Examine your values toward family, leisure, personal growth, health, community, etc…to make sure you choose a field that complements those values.
+Examine your values toward family, leisure, personal growth, health, and community to make sure you choose a field that compliments those values.
 Careers that conflict with your values lead to dissatisfaction.

 Explore Options and Develop Career Goals